davidrg/ckwin/README.md

 Documentation
 -------------
-Kermit 95 comes with a full users guide - just type `manual` at the K-95 prompt, or choose the *Manual* option form the Help menu.
+Kermit 95 comes with a full users guide - just type `manual` at the K-95 prompt, or choose the *Manual* option from the Help menu.

 For convenience, three versions of the users guide are also available online: